staslev/LeetCode-refactored/FAQ.md

 *LeetCode Refactored*.

 ---
+#### Does the world really need another LeetCode solution set?

+Probably not.
+Who knows what the world really needs these days.

+What I have noticed though, is that existing solution sets, and [there're plenty of them on GitHub](https://lmgtfy.com/?q=leetcode+solutions+github), tend to focus purely on the algorithmic nature of the problem.
+Consequently, I believe many of them leave much to be desired as far as *software engineering* goes, readability (and therefore also maintainability) in particular.

+It could actually be funny, if it wasn't  so tragic, because I assume most of the people who wind up on [LeetCode](https://leetcode.com/) probably do so in order to prepare for an interview for a software engineering position, in the scope of which they will be practicing software engineering.
+Corporate whiteboard interviewers tend to put little emphasis on checking for software engineering qualities in favour of whiteboard skills, resulting in a process optimised for the survival of whiteboard engineers.

+It never ceases to amaze me, how often, and to what extent, common solutions present code that would fail to pass a typical code review.
+Now, I'm by no means saying that these solutions aren't clever, or even occasionally genius, what I'm saying is that things like code structure & readability seem to be the first casualties in the *corporate whiteboard interview tragedy*.

+Personally I happen to believe in software engineering practices, and wish more of them could be taken into account when educating and interviewing software engineers.

+---

 #### Your so called refactored solutions are much longer than the ones on LeetCode.
 What up with that?
 Doesn't long equal bad?

 *Some* of the refactored solutions are indeed longer.
 Even if *all* of them were longer I would still use the same argument (below👇).
 Anyway, if you do `"long".equals("bad")` in Java, the answer is actually `false` so we're good.